Intra Airways: History

-By 1978, Intra Airways operated scheduled passenger services linking Jersey with Cambridge and Gloucester/Cheltenham (Staverton) in the UK as well as Caen, Deauville, Dinard, St Brieuc and Nantes in France, Ostend and Brussels in Belgium, and Düsseldorf in West Germany.
+By 1978, Intra Airways operated scheduled passenger services linking Jersey with Cambridge and Gloucester (Staverton) in the UK as well as Caen, Deauville, Dinard, St Brieuc and Nantes in France, Ostend and Brussels in Belgium, and Düsseldorf in West Germany.
 In addition, it operated scheduled all-cargo services between Jersey and Guernsey as well as between the Channel Islands and Bournemouth (Hurn).
 The inter-Channel Islands cargo flights linked up with the domestic and international passenger service network.

 In addition to expanding its scheduled operations, Intra Airways continued operating both ad hoc and regular series of charter flights until the end of its existence in the late 1970s.
 The latter included regular cargo flights carrying newspapers from Luton to Belfast Aldergrove operated with DC-3s at night and summer inclusive tour passenger charters from Gatwick to Dublin using Viscounts during daytime.

 In January 1979 Intra Holdings Ltd sold its holding in Intra Airways.
 This resulted in the airline's merger with Bournemouth-based Express Air Freight (C.I.)
 Ltd. The new entity resulting from this merger was named Jersey European Airways (JEA).
 It was absorbed into East Midlands-based ABC, an all-cargo airline that was part of the Field Aviation/Hunting group of companies.
 (JEA began trading on 1 November 1979.
 Express Air Services, which took over the operation of Express Air Freight's cargo aircraft, subsequently demerged from JEA.).

 Jersey European Airways later became Flybe.
 Due to the impact of COVID-19, Flybe ceased operations on 5 March 2020.

-The Flybe name resumed operations in April 2022 under a new legal entity, though with largely the same brand and business model.
+The Flybe name was briefly resurrected in April 2022 under a new legal entity, though with largely the same brand and business model, but ceased operating nine months later in January 2023.